vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

 </script>
 ```

-This is a bit naive validation, but is enough for our purposes.
+This is a bit naive validation, but it is enough for our purposes.
 Now it is not possible to save a line item if the product or rate are not set or if the quantity is not a number.

-In a real application, we can use more robust validation libraries such as [Vuelidate](https://vuelidate.js.org/) or [Vee Validate](https://logaretm.github.io/vee-validate/).
+In a real application, we should use more robust validation libraries such as [Vuelidate](https://vuelidate.js.org/) or [Vee Validate](https://logaretm.github.io/vee-validate/).

 ## Wrapping up

 We have developed a few components to create our invoice functionality.
-We started by defining a rough wireframe for the invoice component and have broke it down into smaller pieces.
+We started by defining a rough wireframe for the invoice component and have broken it down into smaller pieces.

-We created small and maintainable components that are based on our type definitions.
-The components, as promised, are a thin layer that wires the user interactions with our core logic.
-As long as we keep the interface (props/events) untouched, we can change our components freely and the overall functionality should still work.
+We created small and maintainable components that are derived from our type definitions.
+As promised, the components are a thin layer that wires the user interactions with our core logic.
+As long as we keep the interface (props/events) untouched, we can change our components freely, and the overall functionality should still work.

-Hope you have liked this approach.
+I hope you have liked this approach.
 Let me know your thoughts in the comments (Medium only).